rey301/calculator/README.md

 # calculator
-Simple calculator web application built with HTML, CSS, and JavaScript.
+Simple calculator web application, that is an IOS clone, built with HTML, CSS, and JavaScript.